jaq-lagnirac/cs370-swe/README.md

 ### Front-End (Page)

+1) **Install Rust and Cargo.**

     [Tauri](https://tauri.app/) is a Rust tool to run web applications locally by using operating system WebView APIs (similar to Electron).
 To install the front-end pages, do the following:

-1) Install Rust and Cargo.
     - Install the required packages on Ubuntu by running the following commands:
         ```
         sudo apt update